Facebook Pixel

 With Agile, a product is broken down into manageable incremental builds.
 It is not entirely produced in a single session.
 With each build, more features are added.
 The future upgrade enhances existing functions.

 Sprints are the term used for iterations in agile.
 A sprint lasts two to four weeks.
 Each sprint ends with the product owner verifying it before it is provided to the client with their permission.
-Consumer input is used to make improvements, and the following sprint will focus on his recommendations and enhancements.
-Each sprint includes testing to reduce the possibility of any failures.

-Benefits of the Agile Model
+Benefits of the Agile Model:

 • That gives you greater freedom to adjust to the changes.